-The Site Authority is the representative of the department or agency for whom the Work is being carried out under the Contract and is the local contact for the Contractor.
-Technical matters may be discussed with the Site Authority whom must advise the Technical Authority, however the Site Authority has no authority to authorize changes to the scope of the Work.
+The Site Authority is the representative of the department or agency for whom the Work is being carried out under the Contract and is responsible for all matters concerning the technical content of the Work under the Contract.
+Technical matters may be discussed with the Site Authority; however, the Site Authority has no authority to authorize changes to the scope of the Work.
 Changes to the scope of the Work can only be made through a contract amendment issued by the Contracting Authority.

-6.5.3.
-Contractor's Representative
+6.5.4 Contractor's Representative